Last updated on April 3rd, 2026 at 04:41 pm

 Table of Contents

-ToggleIf you’re trying to rank higher Google business profile in the Google Map Pack, one of the most important things you can do is run a proper audit of your Google Business Profile.
+ToggleIf you’re trying to rank your Google Business Profile higher in the Local Map Pack, one of the most important things you can do is run a proper audit of your Google Business Profile to find what’s missing and optimize it better.

-After testing 6 different SEO GMB audit tools this year, I found one that helped me improve my Web design and SEO business ranking and increased my profile interaction to 201 as of the time of writing this article.
+After testing 6 different SEOGMB audit tools this year, I found one that helped me spot ranking issues, improved my web design and Local SEO Service business ranking, and increased my profile interaction to 201 as of the time of writing this article.

 Evidence, they say, doesn’t hide.
 Below is the screenshot of my profile interaction so far: